Other Side of Wall Street (1609-1664)

 Length: 1.5 hrs | Saturdays at 7:30pm | Meet up at Washington Square Park under the Arch at 5th Avenue

-The first story in the trilogy starts in 1643 with the beginning of a small town known as Land of the Blacks right outside the Dutch colony of New Amsterdam.
-By 1655, the Land of the Blacks was over twice the size of SoHo today and it continued to exist after the British took the island from the Dutch, making it the first free Black community in New York.
-This walking tour explains how this community started, how it functioned, and how it continued to exist into the 18th century.
-The creation of this overlooked Black town is the foundation to the Black Gotham Experience.
+The first of five in the core stories of the Black Gotham Experience starts in 1643 with the beginning of a small town known as Land of the Blacks right outside the Dutch colony of New Amsterdam.
+By 1655, the Land of the Blacks was over twice the size of SoHo today and it continued to exist after the English take the island from the Dutch, making it the first free Black community in New York.
+This walking tour explains how this community started and how it continued to exist into the 18th century.
+Other Side of Wall Street concludes on the first day of British New York in September 1664.

 Sarah’s Fire departs from BGX Nerdy Thursdays, the free weekly mixer featuring cocktails, culture and conversation.